WOOGIE WEEKEND: THE HIVE

 NEW BEGINNINGS

-HNZLR was entrusted by Vita Motus and Do Lab to serve as production designer for the inaugural Woogie Weekend- a short-lived but beloved Do Lab festival devoted to house music.
-This marked HNZLR’s very first professional commission, a formative initiation into the world of festival design and the beginning of a life-changing creative relationship with the Do Lab / Vita Motus community.
+Under Vita Motus creative direction, HNZLR developed a new mainstage for Woogie Weekend- a short-lived but beloved Do Lab festival devoted to house music.
+This marked HNZLR’s very first professional project, a formative initiation into the world of festival design and the beginning of a life-changing creative relationship with the Do Lab / Vita Motus community.

 HNZLR presented a full deck of sculptural stage proposals, each blending architectural precision with expressive form.
 The selected design drew from the truncated octahedron, forming a modular exoskeletal frame of offset wooden members wrapped in vivid striated fabric, a nod to the iconic Do Lab palette.

-HNZLR produced laser-cut and hand-folded paper maquettes, using them as lighting and joinery studies.
+Prototyping laser-cut and hand-folded paper maquettes, HNZLR explored lighting and joinery studies.
 The chosen form balanced spectacle with simplicity.
 Its self-similar geometry allowed a streamlined build process, relying on a manageable kit of parts and an intuitive assembly logic.

 FABRICATION AND BUILD